How to Brew Iced Coffee in a Coffee Maker Like a Pro

 2. Measure Your Coffee Grounds: Use a stronger dose of coffee than you would for a hot brew.
 A good starting point is to double the amount of grounds you’d normally use for the volume of water in the reservoir.
 So, if you’re putting 4 cups of water in the machine, use the amount of grounds you’d normally use for an 8-cup pot.

-3. Add Water to the Reservoir: Fill the machine’s water tank with only the hot water portion of your recipe.
-Remember, the ice in the pot is the other half of your liquid.
+3. Add Water to the Reservoir: Fill the machine’s water tank with only the hot water portion of your recipe. the ice in the pot is the other half of your liquid.

 4. Position and Brew: Place the carafe full of ice under the brew basket, make sure everything is lined up, and press the start button.